hajar6883/catenary-wire-modeling/README.md

-# catenary-wire-modeling
+# LiDAR Wire Detection and Catenary Modeling
 A Python package to detect and model overhead electrical wires from LiDAR point cloud data.

-RMSE was estimated by computing nearest-point distances between the original 3D wire points and a dense sample of the fitted catenary curve.

-# LiDAR Wire Detection and Catenary Modeling

 This project addresses a data science task, involving the detection and modeling of overhead electricity wires using drone-based LiDAR point cloud data.
 The goal is to fit 3D catenary curves to individual wires within a point cloud.